Skip to main content

 AUDIBILITY & NOISE CONTROL

-Events in which there may be the use of sound amplification, acoustical instruments, singing, loud talking or any other form of audible sounds may infringe upon other events and or activities taking place within the Stamp or on campus.
+Events that included the use of sound amplification, acoustical or amplified instruments, singing, loud talking or any other form of audible sounds may infringe upon other events and or activities taking place within the Stamp or on campus.
 This is especially true in adjoining rooms that are only separated by doors and/or temporary walls.
-The Stamp reserves the right to control the volume levels of an event and limit or discontinue any activity that interferes with the normal and reasonable activity of an authorized event or normal Stamp/campus activity.
+The Stamp reserves the right to control the volume levels of any event and limit or discontinue any activity that interferes with the normal and reasonable activity of other authorized event or normal Stamp/campus activity, even when non-University audio-visual equipment is being used.
+What is occurring in one space should not disrupt what is occurring in other spaces inside or outside the building.

 BANNER SPACES, STAMP

-Banner space may be reserved, at no charge, to advertise an event sponsored by a university department or registered student organization.
+Banner space inside the building may be reserved, at no charge, to advertise an event sponsored by a university department or student organization.
 There are six (6) indoor banner spaces available on the railing above the North Atrium of the Stamp.
-Space may be reserved for the day of the event plus six (6) calendar days prior to the event date.
+Space may be reserved for the day of the event plus the six (6) calendar days prior to the event date.

 1. General Guidelines